StackStorm/st2docs/docs/source/troubleshooting/mistral.rst

 objects.

 When that happens, the new database tables, relationships, and indices must be deleted before the ``mistral-db-manage upgrade head`` command can be re-run.
-For more details, review the specific section in :doc:`/install/upgrades` for the version of Minstral Database being upgraded in :doc:`/install/upgrades`.
+For more details, review the version-specific notes in the :doc:`/install/upgrades` documentation, for the version of Mistral and |st2| you are upgrading too.

 .. _mistral-workflows-latency: